avaframe/FlowPy/readme.md

 # Flow-Py

 Flow-Py is an open source tool to compute gravitational mass flows (GMF) run out.
-The main objective of this tool is to compute the spatial extent of GMF, which consists of the track/path and deposition areas of GMF in three dimensional terrain.
+The main objective is to compute the spatial extent of GMF, which consists of the track/path and deposition areas of GMF on the surface of a three dimensional terrain.
 The resulting run out is mainly dependent on the terrain and the location of the starting/release point.
-No temporal evolution equations are solved in the model.
+No time-dependent equations are solved in the model.
 Flow-Py uses existing statistical-data-based approaches for solving the routing and stopping of GMF.

 The tool has been designed to be computationally light, allowing the application on a regional scale including a large number of GMF paths.
 The Flow-Py code is written in python and takes advantage of pythons object oriented class structure.
 The well structured model implementation allows users to address specific GMF research questions by keeping the parameterization flexible and the ability to include custom model extensions and add-ons.

 ## Setting up Python3 environment

-Flow-py works on Linux and Windows computers in a Python3 environment.
+Flow-Py works on Linux and Windows operating systems in a Python3 environment.

 #### Linux, Windows